yago-123/wg-punch/README.md

 ![Alt text](https://github.com/user-attachments/assets/7225f4e0-e949-470a-b07f-a9c9a4a81530)

 ## About
-`wg-punch` is a library for seamless UDP hole punching using WireGuard, enabling **secure NAT traversal**.
-It operates with a userspace TCP/IP stack, facilitating peer-to-peer communication by punching through NATs and firewalls over UDP, while WireGuard establishes encrypted tunnels and overlay networks for private, secure connections.
+`wg-punch` is a library for seamless **NAT hole punching** via UDP and `WireGuard`.
+It operates with a userspace TCP/IP stack, facilitating peer-to-peer communication by punching through NATs and firewalls over UDP, while WireGuard establishes L3 encrypted tunnels and overlay networks for private, secure connections.

 ## Extension
 This library is designed to be customizable and extensible.
 It supports switching VPN tunnel implementations, allowing